Kate Gradwell Art

 As a migrant from the UK to Australia, I feel an incredible sense of gratitude to live here in Sydney.
 Over the last 20 years I have come to adore the Australian bush and feel a very strong connection to the land I inhabit and the nature that surrounds me.
-My love of the land is what inspired me to pick up a paint brush and will continually inspire me for as long as I can make art.
+My love of the Australian landscape is what inspired me to pick up a paint brush and will continually inspire me for as long as I can make art.

 As a young child I was always interested in the natural world.
 My first aspiration was to become a naturalist, along the lines of one of my early heros, Gerald Durrell.
 I always had a leaning to the sciences, but a strong appreciation of, if a perceived lack of ability in, art.
 I went on to study Natural Sciences at university, achieving my undergraduate degree from Cambridge, and a PhD in Chemistry from Oxford University in 1997.
 I then worked for 15 years in strategy and change management, at McKinsey & Co and CSIRO.
-After a lifelong interest in art, I started painting full-time seven years ago.
-Rather than pursuing a formal art school education, I sought out inspiring and talented artists to learn from.
+I had the opportunity to explore my lifelong interest in art in the early 2010s, so I sought out inspiring and talented artists to learn from, rather than pursuing a formal art school education.
+I started painting full-time in 2016.

 My art practice focuses mainly on landscape and portraiture using a range of methods and media.
 In portraiture, I particularly focus on interesting and inspiring subjects, such as the commission to paint Sydney University’s first female head of Chemistry, Associate Professor Ruth Gall.
-In 2016 I was selected for the Portia Geach Memorial Award for Portraiture with a portrait of Professor Attila Brungs, FTSE, Vice Chancellor of UTS, and in 2019 I was selected as a finalist in the Archibald prize with my portrait of Professor Michael McDaniel.
-This portrait is now on loan to University Technology Sydney.
+In 2016 I was selected for the Portia Geach Memorial Award for Portraiture with a portrait of Professor Attila Brungs, FTSE, then Vice Chancellor of UTS, and in 2019 I was selected as a finalist in the Archibald prize with my portrait of Professor Michael McDaniel.
+This portrait has since been acuqired by the University Technology Sydney and hangs in the main foyer of the University.

 Recognition: